alphagov/digitalmarketplace-contained/README.md

 * Nice to haves
   * Add automated regression tests
   * Improve speed of the setup (e.g. caching, parallelisation)
-  * Make the step of running the `setup.py` automatic.
+  * Make the step of running the `start.py` automatic.
-    * I really wanted to add this as last step of the Dockerfile (`CMD /usr/local/python3 setup.py`) however the problem was that the setup script needs the `mount-for-container` folder to be mounted but that can't be done in the Dockerfile.
+    * I really wanted to add this as last step of the Dockerfile (`CMD /usr/local/python3 start.py`) however the problem was that the start script needs the `mount-for-container` folder to be mounted but that can't be done in the Dockerfile.
       There must be a proper solution/pattern for this.
 Maybe worth asking a Docker expert.